 There are already several articles that treat in detail the life and works of Francisco Goya.
 If you want to learn about his career or most famous works, look them up in our magazine because here we’ll dig for Goya’s darkest secrets, once hidden in the Deaf Man’s House.
 Goya’s Pinturas Negras are ones of the darkest artworks in the history of art.

-The series of 14 murals was painted in the last years of Goya’s life.
+The series of 14 murals were painted in the last years of Goya’s life.
 Aged 72, he moved outside of Madrid to a house once inhabited by a deaf man.
 Hence the name, but it was well-fitting also for Goya who was nearly deaf after a fever he had suffered 26 years earlier.
 The murals were executed with oils directly onto the walls of the dining and sitting rooms, intended only for private use as there is no documentation that they were commissioned.
 The old painter most probably never intended for them to be public, as he imbued them with his greatest fears, delusions and indignations.

-All the monsters from his soul found their reflections in the dark colors and eerie themes, as if the painting of Pinturas Negras (black paintings) was a sort of an auto-therapy.
+All the monsters from his soul found their reflections in the dark colors and eerie themes as if the painting of Pinturas Negras (black paintings) was a sort of auto-therapy.